Medicaid Advantage Plus Model Member Handbook

 If our answer is no to part or all of what you asked for, we will send you a detailed written explanation as to why we said no. If you are not satisfied with our answer, you have the right to file an appeal with us.
 See Section 2: Level 1 Appeals, below for more information.

-If you do not hear from us on time, it is the same as if we denied your service authorization request.
+If you do not hear from us within these timeframes, it is the same as if we denied your service authorization request.
 If this happens, you have the right to file an appeal with us.
 See Section 2: Level 1 Appeals, below for more information.

 If we are changing a service you are already getting

 You may also have special Medicare rights if your coverage for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services is ending.
-For more information about these rights, refer to Chapter 9 of the [insert Medicare health plan name] Evidence of Coverage.
+For more information about these rights, refer to Chapter 9 of the [Insert Medicare Plan Name] Evidence of Coverage.

 What To Do If You Want To Appeal A Decision About Your Care

-- [Insert Plan Name] can also explain the complaints and appeals processes available to you depending on your complaint.
-You can call Member Services at [Insert Plan's Member Services toll-free phone number] to get more information on your rights and the options available to you.
+• [Insert Plan Name] can also explain the complaints and appeals processes available to you depending on your complaint.
+You can call [Insert Member Services Name] at [Insert Plan's Member Services Toll-Free Number] get more information on your rights and the options available to you.

 At any time in the process, you, or someone you trust can also file a complaint about the review time with the New York State Department of Health by calling 1-866-712-7197.